preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Action Button
 =====================

-Use this block to add clickable buttons (this option was formerly called Button Link).
 Use it to add one or more buttons on a page for clickable links, for Create Page buttons, to show My subscriptions or to subscribe/unsubscribe.
 You can add one more buttons in each Action Button block.
+(This option was formerly called Button Link).

 Settings
 ***********